-The Master in Finance program is intended to prepare students for a wide range of careers both inside and outside the financial industry, including financial engineering and risk management, quantitative asset management, macroeconomic and financial forecasting, quantitative trading, and applied research.
-Although the program does not require prior work experience in finance, in recent years having some exposure to finance — e.g., an internship — has been essential in an increasingly challenging job market.
-The Bendheim Center provides extensive career assistance to students, including connections with our alumni network for internships and job placement.
+Graduates of our program have a solid understanding of the fundamental quantitative tools from economic theory, probability, statistics, optimization and computer science, all of which are becoming increasingly vital in the financial industry.
+The Master in Finance program helps prepare students for a wide range of careers both inside and outside the financial industry, including financial engineering and risk management, quantitative asset management, macroeconomic and financial forecasting, quantitative trading, financial technologies and applied research.
+Although the program does not require prior work experience in finance, in recent years having exposure to finance through internships, research and/or case workshops and competitions — has been essential in an increasingly challenging job market.
+The Bendheim Center provides extensive career assistance to students, including connections with our strong alumni network for internships and career opportunities.

-Princeton’s Master’s program draws upon the combined strength of a variety of departments at Princeton, including the Department of Economics, the Department of Operations Research and Financial Engineering, the Department of Computer Science, and others.
+The length of the program is 4 semesters, and the Master in Finance class graduates with all finishing Princeton students at Commencement and the Hooding Ceremony.
+A small number of students with strong prior knowledge of the field, mathematical aptitude, work experience and job offers are offered to take a compressed two semester program.Princeton’s Master’s program draws upon the combined strength of a variety of departments at Princeton, including the Department of Economics, the Department of Operations Research and Financial Engineering, the Department of Computer Science, and others.

 If you have further questions about the MFin program that are not covered by this website please contact the Director of Graduate Studies, Professor Ronnie Sircar or our Academic Administrator, Melanie Heaney-Scott.